lorenzo-stoakes/mm-exper/README.md

 # mm

 This is a collection of experiments and tools revolving around the linux memory management subsystem.
-Used to assist me in my work writing [The Linux Memory Manager](https://linuxmemory.org), a book describing the linux memory management subsystem.
+Used to assist in my work writing [The Linux Memory Manager](https://linuxmemory.org), a book describing the linux memory management subsystem.